Student Services Department

 This guide is to help you find information and resources related to the study of plants.
-Feel free to reach Leyla by phone, email, in person (when the library is open).
+Feel free to reach Sheena by email, or in person (when the library is open).
 She also conducts web meetings in Zoom by appointment.

 Need help in a hurry?
 Your fastest option is Ask A Librarian 24/7 chat

 Note that while you will get librarian help, it may be from someone outside of UC Davis, as this service is staffed collaboratively by libraries nationwide.

 To access resources from off-campus, make sure you are connected to the library VPN.

 The UC Davis Library selectively collects the records of UC Davis faculty and other individuals or organizations whose work may be of continued research interest.
 This guide is a static list of some of these collections, which are available for use in the Special Collections reading room in Shields Library.